guinetn/browserLocalHomepage/assets/chapters/security/ssh.md

     -a---          03/03/2019    18:27            738 root@inmotionhostring.pub
     -a---          13/11/2020    16:10           2228 known_hosts

+SSH uses public/private key pairs, so id_rsa is your RSA private key (based on prime numbers), which is more secure than your id_dsa DSA private key (based on exponents).
+Keep your private keys safe and share your id_rsa.pub and id_dsa.pub public keys broadly

 ### STEP 1.
 Generating public/private ssh keys pair
 ssh-keygen -t rsa
 stronger key: